-What are advantages of DHCP
+What are the advantages of DHCP?

 - Networks with lots of DHCP clients can use DHCP.

-- If you want to change client to another subnet you can automatically assign new address.
+- If you want to change the client to another subnet you can automatically assign a new address.
 However, when you first boot up there you can’t get back the IP address you had at your former location irrespective of how little time has passed.

 - Clients also can use DHCP to get the data that is needed to boot from a server instead of using RARP (Reverse Address Resolution Protocol)

-- You can support for BOOTP clients and you can also transfer your networks from BOOTP to DHCP.
+- You can support BOOTP clients and you can also transfer your networks from BOOTP to DHCP.